crownstone/website/00-index.md

 # Automatically turn on the lights!

-Crownstones use the position of your smartphone or wearable through measuring Bluetooth Low Energy signals (see the [Technology page]({{ BASE_PATH }}/technology-consumer).
+Crownstones use the position of your smartphone through measuring Bluetooth Low Energy signals (see the [Technology page]({{ BASE_PATH }}/technology-consumer).
 Crownstones can immediately act upon your presence because they are integrated in a power outlet or power plug.
 It switches on the light when your in the living room automatically (after dark of course).
 Summarized, they can do anything a current smart plug does and more!

 A Crownstone is a switch, a dimmer, a presence detector, and a power monitor, all in one.
 Moreover, it uses AI and is open-source.
 This means that its functionality improves over time and that its functions can be extended by many software developers.